hhariri/hhariri.github.io/_posts/2014-01-04-using-webstorm-to-maintain-a-jekyll-site.md

 ![Live Templates]({{ site.images }}/webstorm-guide-9.png)

 making things a little quicker.
-Now I can simply type for instance *iu* and get the template expanded, filling in the gaps.
+Now I can simply type for instance *iu* and get the template expanded for internal links, filling in the gaps.
 You can do the same for emphasis, bold, keywords, etc.

 ## Configure *jekyll serve* as an external tool